b-zurg/sarif-converter/README.md

 # sarif-converter GitHub Action

-Run the `sarif-converter` (link)[https://gitlab.com/ignis-build/sarif-converter] CLI directly from your workflows using the published Docker image maintained in this repository.
-The Action converts SARIF files to other formats (HTML by default) without installing additional tooling.
+Run the [`sarif-converter`](https://gitlab.com/ignis-build/sarif-converter) CLI directly from your workflows using this Docker-based GitHub Action.
+It converts SARIF files to other formats (HTML by default) without installing additional tooling on the runner.

-## Workflow Usage
+## Basic Usage

-Add the Action to a workflow step.
-Provide the input SARIF file, desired output path, and (optionally) an output format.

 ```yaml
 jobs: